WildCodeSchool/simple-calculator-dom-workshop/public/content.md

 });
 ```

-As you can see, the function `addEventistener()` has 2 parameters.
+As you can see, the function `addEventListener()` has 2 parameters.
 First one is the event type, second is a function to execute if the event occurs on the element.
 It is a function which is a parameter of another function...
 Yes!
 It might be a bit confusing at first, but you will quickly become very familiar with this concept !

 Another particularity, this second function can be defined without a name between *function* keyword and parenthesis (**anonymous function**).